How to publish a dataset

 3. Describe, upload and publish the dataset

-A DOI will be reserved for the dataset as soon as a title has been entered and saved.
+A DOI will be reserved for the dataset when the first draft is saved.
 The DOI will not be activated until the dataset has been published, but remains reserved while the dataset is in draft state and can be used for future reference, e.g. to publishers.

 Guidelines for dataset documentation